Ptolemy2002/regex-utils/lib/README.md

 ### isValidPhoneNumber
 #### Description
-Attempts to check if a string is a valid phone number.
+Uses `zodValidate` to check if a string is a valid phone number.
 Note that this is a simple check and may not cover all cases, but it should be good enough for most purposes.

 #### Parameters
 - `value` (`String`): The value to be checked.